 What We Tell Ourselves

 These are some of the things I keep hearing from people that I run into as a consultant and a coach.
-Most people feel that they don’t have what it takes to be a business owner – whether it’s time, energy, money, knowledge, skills, experience etc. – it seems they have none of what it takes to become a business owner.
-I used to tell myself these stories as well!
+Most people feel that they don’t have what it takes to be a business owner – whether it’s time, energy, money, knowledge, skills, experience etc. I used to tell myself these stories as well!
 But thankfully, that’s now history!

 A short while ago I had the privilege of delivering a keynote speech and of being part of a panel discussion with a few other entrepreneurs at my workplace.
-The topic of the event was the entrepreneurial spirit.
-It was a great event and I interviewed a number of people from both inside and outside the organization to help me prepare for it.
+The theme of the event was the entrepreneurial spirit.

 I thought it might be interesting to present my ideas in a blog post since I can reach more people this way.
 My interviews were really insightful and eye-opening and I wanted to address all those points through my own experience as an entrepreneur.

 When I started my first home-based business, I had no idea how to run a business.
 My first idea to teach Indian cooking came from a colleague who believed that curries were made with curry powder.
 Being of Indian origin, I immediately saw an opportunity to educate people on how curries are not really made that way.
 That is how I inadvertently started on an entrepreneurial journey which would take me through lots of ups and downs.